Bruce Keogh: National reviews

 In 2008, while interim Director General for Informatics in the Department of Health, Keogh undertook a National Health Informatics review.
 He argued for a Chief Information Officer for Health and the development of associated career structures in the NHS.
 He also highlighted the need to "focus on clinical metrics that improve quality, in the context of patient safety, patient experience and patient outcomes.
 The lack of a national set of clinical outcome and quality measures has slowed progress towards a culture of continuous quality improvement.
 It has prevented meaningful institutional comparisons and deprived the public of essential information...".

-In 2009 Keogh led a national taskforce to improve neonatal services.
+In 2009, Keogh led a national taskforce to improve neonatal services.

-In 2012 he co-chaired a review of medical and dental school intakes, with Sir Graeme Catto, on behalf of the Higher Education Funding Council and the Department of Health.
+In 2012, he co-chaired a review of medical and dental school intakes, with Sir Graeme Catto, on behalf of the Higher Education Funding Council and the Department of Health.

-In 2012 he was asked by the Secretary of State for Health to investigate the safety of PIP breast implants, a product of fraudulent quality, but concluded that although they were more likely to rupture than other implants they did not pose significant health risk to women a finding endorsed by a subsequent European report in 2013.
+Also in 2012, he was asked by the Secretary of State for Health to investigate the safety of PIP breast implants, a product of fraudulent quality, but concluded that, although they were more likely to rupture than other implants, they did not pose significant health risk to women a finding endorsed by a subsequent European report in 2013.

-In 2012 Keogh ordered a review of the national quality assurance frameworks and governance for pathology services with the aim of making the process more robust and transparent.
+Further In 2012, Keogh ordered a review of the national quality assurance frameworks and governance for pathology services with the aim of making the process more robust and transparent.
 This was prompted by a series of misdiagnoses at Kingsmill Hospital, which had negatively affected the care of a number of women with breast cancer.
 The review reported in 2014.

 In 2013, he published four significant reports: